Filtering in Blazor ComboBox Component

 Prevent popup opening when filtering

-This will prevent the ComboBox dropdown from opening when filtering is applied, while still allowing the user to filter the items using the input field in the ComboBox.
+This prevents the ComboBox dropdown from opening when filtering is applied, while still allowing the user to filter the items using the input field in the ComboBox.

 <SfComboBox ID="combobox" TValue="string" TItem="GameFields" AllowFiltering="true" PopupHeight="230px" Placeholder="Select a game" DataSource="@Games" Width="300px">